modlfo/modlfo.github.io/content/projects/vult-analog-monotron.md

 {{< figure src="/images/vult-analog-monotron-final.png" title="Monotron-Kills mounted" class="center-figure" >}}

+Here you can hear a demo of the module.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3EoyLmH_5hY" frameborder="0" allowfullscreen></iframe>

 In retrospective, these are some of the things that can be improved:

 - Desing a PCB to mount all pots and jacks.
 This PCB should make easy to mount the Monotron board and the adapter.